-Your Directors thank various departments of Central and State Government Organizationsand Agencies for the continued help and co-operation extended by them to your company.Your Directors also gratefully acknowledge all stakeholders of the Company viz. memberscustomers dealers vendors Financial Institutions banks and other business partners forthe excellent support received from them during the year.
-Your Directors place on recordtheir sincere appreciation to all employees of the Company fortheir unstinted commitment and continued contribution to the Company.
+Your Directors thank various departments of Central and State Government Organizationsand Agencies for the continued help and co-operation extended by them to your company.Your Directors also gratefully acknowledge all stakeholders of the Company viz. memberscustomers dealers vendors Financial Institutions banks and other business partners forthe excellent support received from them during the year and the financial contributionand significant support from the largest shareholder Allcargo Logistics Limited.
+YourDirectors place on record their sincere appreciation to all employees of the Company fortheir unstinted commitment and continued contribution to the Company.

 | ||For and on behalf of the Board |